inpsyde/wp-stubs/README.md

 The code that generates the stubs requires PHP 8.0+.
 However, when consuming the package, there are no minimum requirements besides [being able to run WordPress](https://wordpress.org/about/requirements/).

-## License
+## Copyright and License

-This repository is a free software, and is released under the terms of the MIT license.
-See [LICENSE](./LICENSE) for complete license.
+Good news, this library is free for everyone!
+Since it's released under the MIT License you can use it free of charge on your personal or commercial website.